-All of these companies use CRISPR technology, which stands for clustered regularly interspaced short palindromic repeats.
-The process works by splicing DNA sequences to boost immunity at the genetic level.
-The gene editing technology can minimize widespread infection and help target issues at the core.
+All of these companies use CRISPR (clustered regularly interspaced short palindromic repeats) technology, which works by splicing DNA sequences.
+Gene-editing technology can minimize widespread infection and target genetic conditions.

 As an industry, gene editing has proven its potential ever since Emmanuelle Charpentier and Jennifer A. Doudna became the first two women awarded a Nobel Prize together.
-Charpentier and Doudna are researchers who discovered "genetic scissors."
-Despite the momentum, Wood has propelled the enthusiasm for gene editing in the public market.
+Charpentier and Doudna are the researchers who discovered CRISPR, or "genetic scissors."
+Investors and influencers across the board have propelled enthusiasm for gene editing in the public market.

 Wood founded ARK Invest in 2014.
-Currently, ARK has five actively managed innovation ETFs:
+Currently, ARK has six actively managed ETFs: